gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 Free-threading removes the buffer entirely: two threads run in parallel on separate cores, both read the same value, both increment it, and one write clobbers the other, leaving `counter` at some unpredictable number below 2,000.

+{{< callout kind="note" title="This counter is a free-threading visualization, not a blanket demo:" >}}

+blanket schedules at synchronization-primitive boundaries: it parks a thread when that thread calls `acquire()` or `wait()`.
+A bare `counter += 1` touches no primitive, so blanket has nothing to park on and cannot preempt between the load and store bytecodes.
+The example shows why free-threading surfaces the race; `relay` and `cycle` don't reproduce it.
+For a lockless race like this one, blanket's [bytecode injector](#cache-update-race-injecting-sync-points-into-lockless-code) plants a checkpoint between the read and the write.
+See [Counter race: forcing the lost update](#counter-race-forcing-the-lost-update) below.

+{{< /callout >}}

 The toy counter understates the case.
 The Quansight team's free-threading work has turned up concrete receipts: a [24-year-old data race in `scipy.signal`](https://labs.quansight.org/blog/free-threaded-one-year-recap) the GIL had masked since the function was written, a numpy crash on parallel `.sum()` calls reporting